synergy-software/synergy.sample/docs/architecture/decisions/006 Bind each commit to a work item.md

 * Potential Challenges:
   * Developers are forced to follow branch naming conventions (with hook installed) or to add the work item numbers manually to every commit

-## Alternatives

-Alternatively we could use conventional commits - https://www.conventionalcommits.org <br/>
-But it requires more effort from developers (committers) and do not allow to control versioning of the generated changelog.

 ## References

 * ▶️ [S01E07 Bind every commit in the repository to a work item - Modern Software Architecture](https://youtu.be/-6X551gnXR0) (10:43)
+* Alternatively we could use conventional commits - https://www.conventionalcommits.org